According to BrightEdge Research, 59.8% of technology website visits are generated with the help of organic traffic, aka SEO.

 4. Analyze Google top 10 results for keywords

 The keyword “IT managed service providers” has 2,900 monthly search volume and might be a great choice for you to target.
 But Google search results tell us another interesting thing.

 Another thing that is interesting is that ranked pages aren’t blog posts or service pages.
 Instead, they are lists of IT managed service providers.
-We can conclude that if you want to appear on the Google first page with that keyword, you should appear in at least one those lists.
+We can conclude that if you want to appear on the Google first page with that keyword, you should appear in at least one of those lists.

-Long story short, the existence of ads and lists published by reputable sites make it too difficult to rank on the first page in the short run.
+Long story short, the existence of software development ads and lists published by reputable sites make it too difficult to rank on the first page in the short run.
 And you should put your emphasis on more easy-to-rank keywords.

 5. Use FAQ pages to your SEO advantage